top of page

 Donna Webster

-Occupational Therapist, Associate Hand Therapist, PGCert (Health Science), BHSc(OT), MOTNZ
+Occupational Therapist, Registered Hand Therapist, PGCert (Health Science), BHSc(OT), MOTNZ

 Donna enjoys working with people to reach their goals, particularly when their ability to engage in their everyday tasks has been disrupted due to altered hand function.
 Donna’s previous clinical experience means she is great at picking up when something else is contributing to a patient’s difficulty with rehabilitation.